plausible/docs/docs/sites-api.md

 * Find or create a goal by type and value (learn more about [goals and custom events](goal-conversions.md))
 * Delete an existing goal

 Each request must be authenticated with an API key using the Bearer Token method.
+Please [contact us](https://plausible.io/contact) to discuss your needs and to get an API key with permissions for the endpoints listed in this document.

 ## Endpoints